-On 25-27 June 2019, the International Institute for Justice and the Rule of Law (IIJ) convened a West Africa Workshop on Evidence in Dakar, Senegal, co-hosted with the government of Senegal, and supported by the governments of Canada and Switzerland.
+In June 2019, the IIJ convened a West Africa Regional Workshop on Evidence in Dakar, co-hosted with the Government of Senegal, and supported by the Governments of Canada and Switzerland.
 The workshop was held under the auspices of the IIJ Judicial Capacity-Building Initiative; one of eight IIJ Core Initiatives.

-The training focused on implementing the Abuja Recommendations on the Collection, Use, and Sharing of Evidence for Purposes of Criminal Prosecution of Terrorism Suspects (hereafter Abuja Recommendations), developed by the Global Counterterrorism Forum (GCTF) Criminal Justice and the Rule of Law (CJ-RoL) Working Group.
-This document, published in June 2018, and presented and endorsed at the GCTF Ministerial Plenary Meeting in New York, offers guidance to investigators and prosecutors of terrorism cases on how to build solid cases based on strong and admissible evidence.
+The training focused on implementing the GCTF's Abuja Recommendations on the Collection, Use, and Sharing of Evidence for Purposes of Criminal Prosecution of Terrorism Suspects.
+This document, endorsed by GCTF Ministers in September 2018, offers guidance to investigators and prosecutors of terrorism cases on how to build solid cases based on strong and admissible evidence.

 His Excellency Maître Malick Sall, Senegal’s Minister of Justice, opened the workshop with inspiring remarks calling on the practitioners to work together across borders to put the GCTF’s guidance into practice.
 Her Excellency Marion Weichelt Krupski – Swiss Ambassador, Mr. Matthieu Kimmell – Canadian Chargé d’Affaires, and Captain Sadeeq Garba – representing Nigeria, all delivered remarks echoing the importance of strengthening international cooperation and rule of law.
 During the three-day training, expert practitioners from West Africa, Europe and North America presented on real-world cases, with a focus on three main types of evidence covered by the Abuja Recommendations — physical forensic evidence, electronic evidence, and witness testimony — as well as battlefield evidence and judicial cooperation.
 Participants exchanged their own experiences in collecting, sharing, and using such evidence, and applied the Abuja Recommendations to a series of complex hypothetical exercises that the IIJ, with funding from Switzerland, developed specifically for this training.
 They identified major challenges to effectively using evidence in terrorism cases and discussed strategies for doing so in their own national criminal justice systems.